weshebert20/design-and-css-challenge-lab/starter_code/design_file.txt

 Relaxr Landing Page: Part 1
 ==================

-We'll be working on this site for the next three classes, just a heads up.

 For today, we'll be making a simplified version of the site which uses only one column.
 Your job is to build out the CSS - using the information below - for the page!

 ---